lauriwikberg/todo-app/README.md

 ![Demo](demo.gif)

-**Todo appliacation**
+**Todo Appliacation**

 - A application where you can list your todos and its tasks.
 - Local Ollama LLM integration for a quick short tip on how to do a particular task efficiently.

-The application is made with svelte framework using JavaScript and HTML.
-It uses Deno, Flyway and PostgresSQL, and the application is packaged with docker.
+*Logic*

+Frotend is built with Svelte and the backend is a REST API built with Deno and Hono, which communicates with the PostgresSQL database where all the todos and tasks are stored.
+Database schema changes are managed automatically with Flyway.
+Docker is used to package the full-stack.